IShengFang/NYCU_2021spring_Computer_Vision_Group27/HW1/README.md

   - Use Hi to find B, and calculate intrinsic matrix K from B by using Cholesky factorization.
   - Then, get extrinsic matrix [R|t] for each images by K and H (p.79, 80).
 - After you find out the intrinsic matrix and extrinsic matrixes, plot it like p.86 result.
-  - plot code is given, you only need to feed the data in.
+  - Plot code is given, you only need to feed the data in.
-- For mathematic details, please refer to slides 02-camera p.76-80
+- For mathematic details, please refer to slides 02-camera p.76-80.

 - Two types of data you should try:
   - images we provided in data folder
   - images captured by your smartphone
     - We have provided the chessboard image, print it out and take photo with it.
     - NOTICE that you should close the AF(auto focus) function of your camera, and set a fix focus.
-  -   If you don’t know how to fix focus of your camera, please google it or ask TAs
+    - If you don’t know how to fix focus of your camera, please google it or ask TAs.

 ### Submission
 - Deadline: 2021/3/22 23:55:00